eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

    ```
 7. Reload the page and check in the development tools to see if your data is refreshed :<br>
    ![test_refresh](img/test_refresh.png)

+[SOP](https://en.wikipedia.org/wiki/Same-origin_policy#:~:text=In%20computing%2C%20the%20same%2Dorigin,pages%20have%20the%20same%20origin.) only allows scripts from same origin to be run.
+This is why we need a reverse proxy to allow other script source to be executed.
+SOP is a protection to [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting).

 ## Dynamic reverse proxy configuration